SWEN-789/final-team-project-dhh_auto_suggested_responses/service/README.md

 - `mvnw spring-boot:run` (Windows)
 - `./mvnw spring-boot:run` (Linux, Unix, Macintosh)

+NOTE: These commands run the service on the port 8080 as the default.
+If you need or would like to run the service on a different port, run one of the following commands based on the operating system:

+- `mvnw spring-boot:run -Dserver.port=<portNumber>` (Windows)
+- `./mvnw spring-boot:run -Dserver.port=<portNumber>` (Linux, Unix, Macintosh)

 NOTE: these commands require the environment variable `JAVA_HOME` to be set up on your machine

 If successful, some of the output of these commands should look like: